tytydraco/yessleep/out/I_Paid_25_a_Month_to_Fix_My_Debt_Now_I_Owe_Something_Worse_Part_3.md

 “No—not the Stevensons, the Williams.”

 I lock the door, twist, legs carrying me down the steps and toward the front gate.

+The voice on the other side of the call drags on.

 “No, you tell him.
 And I can’t help you.
 I don’t have time today.”